ess-dmsc-dram/documents/nicos/ess-nicos-roadmap.md

 Integration with other DMSC infrastructure
 ------------------------------------------
- - Deployment strategy/implementation (mainly with DST group)
+ - Deployment strategy/implementation (mainly with DST group, possibly ICS)
-    * compatibility of server components (daemon, cache, poller, ...) with Centos 7.1
+    * compatibility of server components (daemon, cache, poller, ...) with Centos 7.1 (rpm packages, analoguous to deb)
     * automated server deployment & configuration (environment variables to select correct instrument on specific machine etc)
-    * compatibility of client components (mainly GUI) with Centos 7.1 and Mac OS X
+    * compatibility of client components (mainly GUI) with Centos 7.1 and Mac OS X (likely used by many ESS beamline scientists)
+    * installation of client and potentially server in EEE development environment (also Centos 7.1)
     * driven forward as part of LDPC (live data prototype collaboration)

  - Control & query the DM group's aggregator (what gets aggregated), file writing, ...